Multilayer Artificial Benchmark for Community Detection (mABCD): Conclusions

-Future work may proceed in two directions.
-The first concerns the \textbf{ABCD} model itself, which could be extended to other types of networks, such as temporal ones.
-The second relates to the experiments involving spreading phenomena.
+Apart from the above, future work may proceed in two directions.
+The first concerns the \textbf{ABCD} model itself, which could be extended to other types of networks, such as temporal ones or multilayer ones without a lower bound imposed on the network size.
+The second way relates to the experiments involving spreading phenomena.
 In this context, it would be valuable to evaluate how other parameters of \mABCD\ influence the dynamics of spreading processes.
 However, a more important and promising direction is the development of a metric for quantifying the difference between a real-world network and its “digital twin” generated by \mABCD.
 Such a method could open a new avenue for influence maximization studies, as it would allow results and conclusions to be more directly related to real-world systems.

 \paragraph{Data availability} The datasets generated during and/or analyzed during the current study and source code are available in following GitHub repositories: \url{https://github.com/KrainskiL/MLNABCDGraphGenerator.jl}, \url{https://github.com/anty-filidor/spreading-vs-mln-structure}.
 Access to the DVC remote will be granted upon reasonable request.